savob/savobajic.ca/content/projects/extracurricular/titan-2022.md

 Testing the code for these was some fun.
 To test the heart rate monitor I wore it and would either hold my breath or begin hyperventilating to observe a change.
 As for the power pedals I actually had an exercise bike I would pedal on for testing.
 We now have additional ANT USB dongles I could use to simulate the output of a device but I feel that it'll ruin much of the fun involved in the process.

-#### Radio Communication

-I initially wanted to get some telemetry working with the nRF24 modules I found, I even had some radio libraries ready, however I didn't have the time to properly develop or test any code related to this so it was never implemented.